fgtclb/t3oodle/Documentation/Usage/PollAdministration.rst

 Poll administration
 -------------------

-As author of a poll (or administrator) you can edit or finish the poll and you can remove votes.
+As author of a poll (or administrator) you can edit or finish the poll and you can reset all existing votes.

 Below the voting table, authors see an additional box: